pevargas/netsys/udp/instructions/README.md

 **The client:**

 1. The client must take two command line arguments: an IP address of the machine on which the server application is running, and the port the server application is using.
 [The IP address can be obtained using hostname -i .
 Type man hostname at the shell prompt for more information on how to use the hostname command.]
 2. It should prompt the user to type any of the following commands
-  A.  get [file_name]
+    * get [file_name]
-  B.  put [file_name]
+    * put [file_name]
-  C.  ls
+    * ls
-  D.  exit
+    * exit
-  E.  It must then send the command to the server.
+    * It must then send the command to the server.
-4. Then it must wait for the server's response.
+3. Then it must wait for the server's response.
 Once the server responds, it should print appropriate messages, if any, on the standard output.

 **The server:**

 1. The server must take one command line argument: a port number for the server to use.
 You should select port #'s &gt; 5000.
 2. It should wait for a UDP connection.
 3. Depending on the commands received, the server responds to the client's request in the following manner :
-  A.   “get [file_name]”: The server transmits the requested file to the client (use files of small size in order of 2 to 5 KB for transfer like any jpeg file).
+    * get [file_name]: The server transmits the requested file to the client (use files of small size in order of 2 to 5 KB for transfer like any jpeg file).
-  B.   “put [file_name]”: The server receives the transmitted file by the client and stores it locally (use files of small size in order of 2 to 5 KB for transfer like any jpeg file).
+    * put [file_name]: The server receives the transmitted file by the client and stores it locally (use files of small size in order of 2 to 5 KB for transfer like any jpeg file).
-  C.   “ls”: The server should search all the files it has in its local directory and send a list of all these files to the client.
+    * ls: The server should search all the files it has in its local directory and send a list of all these files to the client.
-  D.   “exit” : The server should exit gracefully.
+    * exit: The server should exit gracefully.
-  E.   For any other commands, the server should simply repeat the command back to the client with no modification, stating that the given command was not understood.
+    * For any other commands, the server should simply repeat the command back to the client with no modification, stating that the given command was not understood.

 Notes: